Kaumoana Tauā Moana

 Useful experience for navy sailors includes:

-- training as a soldier in the Territorial Force/Army Reserve
+- training part time in the Naval Volunteer Reserve

 - involvement in youth organisations such as Sea Scouts and Cadets